 The Compensation Committee's recommendations regarding compensation of our directors are reported to, and approved by, the full Board of Directors.
-The Compensation Committee directly engaged FPL Associates, an independent third-party advisor, with respect to the compensation of its directors and, in March 2017, the Board of Directors approved an updated compensation program for our directors, which was effective beginning in 2017 and summarized as follows.
+For 2018, the Compensation Committee did not engage a compensation consultant to determine the compensation of its directors.
+However, in 2019, the Compensation Committee directly engaged FPL Associates, an independent third-party advisor, with respect to the future compensation of its directors and, in March 2019, the Board of Directors approved an updated compensation program for the Company's directors, which is effective beginning in 2019 and summarized below.

-Each non-management director is paid a director's fee of \$145,000 per year consisting of \$60,000 of cash and approximately \$85,000 in stock.
-Also, the Lead Director is paid an additional fee of \$50,000 per year, each independent director who serves as chairman of the Audit Committee is paid an additional fee of \$25,000 per year, each independent director who serves as chairman of the Compensation Committee is paid an additional fee of \$15,000 per year, and each independent director who serves as chairman of the Corporate Governance Committee is paid an additional fee of \$10,000 per year.
+Each non-management director is paid a director's fee of \$175,000 per year consisting of \$75,000 of cash and approximately \$100,000 in stock.
+Also, the lead director is paid an additional fee of \$50,000 per year, each independent director who serves as chairman of the Audit Committee is paid an additional fee of \$25,000 per year, each independent director who serves as chairman of the Compensation Committee is paid an additional fee of \$15,000 per year, and each independent director who serves as chairman of the Corporate Governance Committee is paid an additional fee of \$15,000 per year.
 Additionally, each independent director who serves on a committee is paid an additional fee per year of \$10,000 for the Audit Committee (other than the chairman) and the Compensation Committee (other than the chairman), and \$5,000 for the Corporate Governance Committee (other than the chairman).
 In addition, we reimburse all directors for reasonable out-of-pocket expenses incurred in connection with their services on the Board of Directors.
-We also reimburse all directors up to \$2,500 per year for continuing education costs incurred in connection with their services on the Board of Directors.